JordanKnott/taskcafe/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.

+Please send the Taskcafe web service logs if applicable.

 <!--

 Please read the contributing guide before working on any new pull requests!